m-kalaiyarasan/Denver_Mark_III/README.md

 ## Denver version 3.0
-An Ai for your day to day life inspired by an jarvis in super hero movie called ironman
+An Ai for your day to day life inspired by a jarvis in superhero movie called iron man

 ##tasks
 1. voice assitant